Regulations relating to resource management in the petroleum activities

 The following applies to palynological preparations:

-a) An extra set of palynological preparations from drill cuttings, sidewall cores and conventional cores shall be submitted.
+- Palynological preparations from drill cuttings, sidewall cores and conventional cores from all sample depths shall be submitted.

 For petrographic thin sections an extra set of petrographic thin sections from the same sample shall be submitted.